GardZock/Discord_Bot_MongoDB/README.md

 # Discord.JS Slash Command + MongoDB Template

-Hello, this is a open source bot, don't have any commands, it's a prefab to initiate a project.
+Hello, this is an open source bot, it doesn't have any commands, it's a prefab to start a project.<br>
-Only you need is to put the credits of author, and use the license.
+You just need to put the author's credits, and use the license.<br>
-You can edit and sell the projects using this prefab.
+You can edit and sell the designs using this prefab.

 ## How to Use